 - Prevent mixing chemicals that create a toxic environment.
-For example, be careful with the excessive use of bleach, and avoid mixing some chemical products with wipes that have high content of VOC or mixing ammonia and bleach.
+For example, be careful with the excessive use of bleach, and avoid mixing some chemical products with wipes that have a high content of VOC or mixing ammonia and bleach.

 - Compensate cleaners for the added work of sanitizing a home on top of cleaning it.

-- Have a flexible cancellation policy and if you need to cancel, pay for cancelled appointments.
+- Have a flexible cancellation policy and if you need to cancel, pay for canceled appointments.
 (In shelter-in-place counties, housecleaning will likely be deemed a non-essential service and so housecleaners will be forced to forego work.
 Pay your employee their normal monthly wages to the degree you can so that they are able to continue to support themselves and their families.)

 - Provide a flexible schedule to optimize travel.